dusanlazic/avala/docs/docs/server/configuration.md

 # Flag IDs fetching
 flag_ids:
   # Path to the flag IDs fetching script.
-If running Avala in Docker, you liekly don't need to change this.
+If running Avala in Docker, you likely don't need to change this.
   script_path: /etc/avala/flag_ids.py

   # Maximum number of attempts to fetch the flag IDs.